techgraphics/techgraphics.github.io/_skills/unix.md

 ---
-title: UNIX
+title: Unix operating system
-description: "UNIX variant operating systems - SGI Irix, Sun Solaris, Mac OS X"
+description: Unix is a family of multitasking, multiuser computer operating systems that derive from the original AT&T UNIX™, developed in the 1970s at the Bell Labs research center
 proficiency: Intermediate
 type: subcategory
 categories: Operating System
 tags:
+  - ipc
   - os
   - server
   - unix